QubiPy-Labs/QubiPy/README.md

 }

 ```
-## Documentation
-To learn more about the library, please visit our official [documentation](https://qubipy.readthedocs.io/en/latest/).

 ### Notes
 This library is using `crypto.dll` which is a C extension of Qubic key utility functions and bind it to Python.
 To build this `crypto.dll`, this repository was used: [https://github.com/serendipity-seeker/key-utils-binding](https://github.com/serendipity-seeker/key-utils-binding).